 Read about Melissa in Mitoaction here from an article in 2017.
 You can also see her appear on the Boston Neighborhood Network in 2010

 #46 Joe McCormick (2012-)In 2012, Joe McCormick became a Renegade and in that season was one of six players on the squad with the name Joe.
 None of those Joe’s were average and this Joe was no exception.
 McCormick lost his sight during his senior year in high school and never let that slow him down.
 Without missing a beat, he went on to graduate with a degree in computer science from Harvard University in 2014.
 In his rookie campaign, McCormick set a Renegade record by scoring the most runs in team history as a rookie (34).
 Two years later he became just the second Renegade to make the World Series All-star team hitting .600.
+Ten years later, Mac set the Renegade team record for highest batting average in a season (.792) and was named the Co Offensive MVP at the World Series, batting .800!
 Joe Mac is a leader both on and off the field with his work ethic, his knack to convince his friends to join the coaching staff, his ability to fundraise and his competitive desire to make the Renegades one of the top teams in the world.

 Rover, Shorty, 1st Base